Jagannath Wani

-Jagannath Wani CM (10 September 1934–5 May 2017) was an Indo-Canadian statistician and philanthropist.
+Jagannath Wani CM (10 September 1934 – 5 May 2017) was an Indian-born Canadian statistician and philanthropist.
 A Professor Emeritus of Statistics and Actuarial Science at the University of Calgary, his philanthropic work in Canada has focused on mental illness, fund raising for the less fortunate in India and promotion of India's art and culture and multi culturalism in North America.
 He was conferred the Order of Canada, the highest civilian honour of Canada, on 3 May 2013.

 He founded more than 18 organizations in Canada and India in the areas of education, culture, health and mental health.
 He established an actuarial science program at the University of Calgary in 1983.

 Early life and education

-Jagannath Wani was born on 10 September 1934 in a village Chikhalwad in the Nashik district of Maharashtra to a Ladshakhiy Hindu Wani family.
+Jagannath Wani was born on 10 September 1934 in a village Chikhalwad in the Nashik district of Maharashtra to a Hindu Wani family.
 He did his schooling in Dhule, a district place in Maharashtra.
 He was a bright student and secured 9th rank in the merit list amongst 100,000 students and was 1st in the Marathi speaking students in the SSC (matriculation) examination in 1954 from the erstwhile Bombay state.
 He went on to Fergusson College in Pune to do his bachelor's degree and then to the University of Pune to do his Masters in Statistics.
 In 1962, he joined McGill University to do his PhD in Mathematical Statistics.